Home

 • Requests for different computation of withholding taxes

-Every employee’s paycheck includes a deduction designed to be paid into their social security, a fund designed to provide for former workers after retirement.
-Companies are required to keep records on their social security taxes, including the amount of each payment subject to these taxes, amount and date of social security tax collected from each payment, and an explanation of any differences or areas where the figures don’t align.
+Every employee’s paycheck includes a deduction designed to be paid into Social Security and Medicare, funds designed to provide for former workers after they retire or become disabled.
+Companies must keep records of Social Security and Medicare taxes, including the amount of each payment subject to these taxes, the amount and date of FICA tax collected from each payment, and an explanation of any differences or areas where the figures don’t align.
 Related records include:

 1. Amount of each payment subject to FICA tax